“A man could spend the rest of his life trying to remember what he shouldn’t have said.”- Force of Evil

 Directed by Richard Wallace with a screenplay by Ben Maddow based on a story by John Patrick.
 Cinematography by Burnett Guffey (My Name is Julia Ross 1945, So Dark the Night 1946, The Sign of the Ram 1948, Knock on Any Door 1949, The Reckless Moment 1949, All the Kings Men 1949, In a Lonely Place 1950, From Here to Eternity 1953, Human Desire 1954, Private Hell 36 1954, The Harder they Fall 1956, The Strange One 1957, The Brother’s Rico 1957, Screaming Mimi 1958, Mr. Sardonicus 1961, Homicidal 1951, Birdman of Alcatraz 1962, Bonnie and Clyde 1967)

 Glenn Ford (Gilda 1946, The Big Heat 1953, Human Desire 1954, Ransom!
 1956) another staple of film noir, plays Mike Lambert an unemployed mining engineer who takes a job driving a truck and is inadvertently chosen to play the patsy for Paula Craig (Janis Carter-Night Editor 1946, The Woman on Pier 13 (1949)) and Steve Price (Barry Sullivan).
-Price is the president of the bank and opportunistic, philandering son in law who embezzles $250,000 and plans to fake his death so he can run off with Paula.
-While the two carry on, Paula takes a job at a local coffee shop pretending to be a waitress, waiting to seduce then ambush the next sap to come along, so she and Steve can use him in their wicked plot.
+Price is the president of the bank and opportunistic, philandering son-in-law who embezzles $250,000 and plans to fake his death so he can run off with Paula.
+While the two carry on, Paula takes a job at a local coffee shop pretending to be a waitress, waiting to seduce and then ambush the next sap to come along, so she and Steve can use him in their wicked plot.

-The lovers plan to murder Mike who’s got the right body type and make it look like it’s Steve Price who dies in the wreck of fiery car accident, the body burned beyond recognition.
+The lovers plan to murder Mike who’s got the right body type and make it look like it’s Steve Price who dies in the wreck of a fiery car accident, the body burned beyond recognition.
 Paula is cold and calculating, with a sadistic sexual edge that comes forth on screen when she becomes aroused by violence and death.
-While the car with the unlucky passenger plunges off the cliff, Paula, seems to become aroused.
+While the car with the unlucky passenger plunges off the cliff, Paula seems to become aroused.
 It’s an eroticized moment for her.

 The crack in the whole deal – she falls in love with Mike which throws a wrench into her and Steve’s twisted plan.
 Character actor Edgar Buchanan plays Jeff Cunningham, a prospector who befriends Mike, both honest men, the two join together in a business venture when Jeff hits the jackpot.
 Price can’t afford to have Mike go into business with Jeff, so he refuses to give him the loan to finance his venture.
 Jeff winds up being framed when the shady Price involves him in his murder plot.
 But things really get twisted around, when after the robbery, Paula double crosses Price and he is the one who winds up crashing to the bottom of the embankment.
 Now she can take all the money and maybe have Mike too.
 She tells Mike that she killed Price while drunk but Jeff winds up being arrested for his murder.
 On top of Price’s murder, she then tries to poison Mike’s coffee, but she has a change of heart and stops him from drinking it at the last minute.
-Mike won’t let his friend take the blame for Price’s murder, figures out that Paula is guilty and sets up a trap so she’ll reveal herself to be a thief and a murderous.
+Mike won’t let his friend take the blame for Price’s murder, figures out that Paula is guilty, and sets up a trap so she’ll reveal herself to be a thief and a murderous.

 NOT EVEN HER KISSES COULD HALT HIS FURY…when his evil brain cried “KILL!”